Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

-- Nature Sensory Bin Scavenger Hunt– Collect items in nature and use them to make a nature sensory bin for children.
+- Nature Sensory Bin Scavenger Hunt– Collect natural items and use them to make a nature sensory bin for children.
 (Photo below)

-- Birding Scavenger Hunts – Head over to our bird watching activities post for a few fun birding scavenger hunt ideas for kids.
+- Birding Scavenger Hunts – Head to our bird-watching activities post for a few fun birding scavenger hunt ideas for kids.

-- Seasonal Nature Scavenger Hunt Ideas – Invite your children to become a witness to the changes occurring in nature as one season changes to the next with these seasonal nature scavenger hunt ideas.
+- Seasonal Nature Scavenger Hunt Ideas – Invite your children to witness the changes in nature as one season changes to the next with these seasonal nature scavenger hunt ideas.